input-output-hk/partner-chains-smart-contracts/offchain/README.md

   --committee-pub-key aabbcc \
   --committee-pub-key ccbbaa \
   --sidechain-epoch 0 \
-  --version 1
+  --version 1 \
   --candidate-permission-token-amount 42
 ```

 The `init` command is idempotent, i.e. in case of failure it can safely be
 re-run to finish an interrupted sidechain initialization.

-#### 3.3.1.2 Initialising the sidechain in parts
+#### 3.2.1.2 Initialising the sidechain in parts

 As an alternative to using the `init` command, the user might want to perform
 each initialization step individually.

 ##### Mint initialization tokens

-Mint the tokens to be used in subsequent commands.
+A mandatory first step is to mint the so called "initialization tokens" (or
+"init tokens" for short).
+These tokens are required to subsequently initialize
+desired components of a partner chain.
+The command mints all tokens, regardless

-This will mint all tokens, regardless of whether there's an intention to use all
+of whether there's an intention to use all of them.
-of them.

 Spends Genesis Utxo